python/devguide/developer-workflow/psrt.rst

 Patch development can initially be done privately by selecting the 'Start a temporary private fork' button within the GHSA ticket.
-Note that due to the size of git repositories, this fork repository may take several minutes to create.
+Note that due to the size of Git repositories, this fork repository may take several minutes to create.
 Once the fork has been created any PSRT member or GHSA collaborator can clone the fork and develop a fix and push a branch: